zsciscente/nested-hash-iteration-code-along-onl01-seng-pt-120819/README.md

   1. You can directly iterate over the hash that is the value of the `"Freddy Mercury"` key by calling an enumerator method in `contacts["Freddy Mercury"]`.

-  2. You can iterate through the hash and, when you reach the appropriate level, check to see if the key `==` ("is equal to") `:favorite_ice_cream_flavors`.
+  2. You can set a conditional to iterate through the hash for `Freddy Mercury` only and when you reach the appropriate level, check to see if the key `==` ("is equal to") `:favorite_ice_cream_flavors`.
 If it does, check to see if that array contains `"strawberry"`.
 If it does, then delete it from the `Array`.